-The Church of Jesus Christ of Later Day Saints claims to have a living prophet to guide them in knowing truth.
-They discount the Bible because this teaching, and other Mormon doctrines will not stand up to the test of Scripture.
+The Church of Jesus Christ of Later-day Saints claims to have a living prophet to guide them in knowing truth.
+They discount the Bible because of this, and other Mormon doctrines will not stand up to the test of Scripture.
 Article eight of the LDS Articles of Faith reads, “We believe the Bible as far as it is translated correctly …” You will notice that it does not question the underlying text.
 It only questions the translation.
 If they really believe this they could easily show the mistranslated parts and correct them.
 Joseph Smith said that he did this and that it was completed by 1833.

 This article is not about the Scriptures, but about prophets of God.
 If we are wise we will put anyone who claims to be a prophet to the test because we are told that there are false prophets in the world.
 We need a standard or an authority by which to test them.
 That standard and authority is the Bible.